General affine adjunctions, Nullstellens\"atze, and dualities: Two classical examples

-\begin{lemma} \mbox{} \begin{enumerate} \item The $C^{*}$-algebra $\Cx$ is the only simple algebra in $\Va^{*}$. \item The variety $\Va^{*}$ semisimple. \end{enumerate} \end{lemma} \begin{proof} The first item amounts to the standard fact that a quotient of a $C^*$-algebra modulo an ideal $I$ is isomorphic to $\Cx$ if, and only if, $I$ is maximal.
-The second item amounts to the equally well-known fact that each $C^*$ algebra has enough maximal ideals, hence it is a subdirect product of copies of $\Cx$. \end{proof}
+The following theorem puts together a number of known results; details and relevant references can be found in \cite{Marra-Reggio}. \begin{theorem} The category $\Cst$ is a variety with respect to the functor $U\colon \Cst\to\Set$.
+This variety is not finitary, but can be presented using operations of countable arity.
+The left adjoint $F$ to the functor $U$ sends a set $S$ to the $C^*$-algebra of all complex valued, continuous functions on the compact Hausdorff space $[0,1]^{S}$.\end{theorem} We set $\Va:=\Cst$, and $A:=\Cx$.
+Corollary \ref{cor:algadj} yields a dual adjunction between $\Cst$ and the category of subsets of $[0,1]^{\mu}$ ---with $\mu$ ranging over all cardinals--- and definable maps.
+The characterisation of the fixed points of the adjunction on the algebraic side is now similar to the one in Stone duality; the only specific piece of information we need on the class of $C^{*}$-algebras is the following. \begin{lemma} \mbox{} \begin{enumerate} \item The only simple $C^*$-algebra is $\Cx$. \item The variety $\Va^{*}$ semisimple. \end{enumerate} \end{lemma} \begin{proof} The first item amounts to the standard fact that a quotient of a $C^*$-algebra modulo an ideal $I$ is isomorphic to $\Cx$ if, and only if, $I$ is maximal.
+The second item amounts to the equally well-known fact that each $C^*$-algebra has enough maximal ideals to separate elements, and thus is a subdirect product of copies of $\Cx$. \end{proof}